knglumt/CodeAssessment/README.md

 - Users can send assessment details to all students via email.
 - The tool uses the `EmailSender` class to accomplish this task.

+### 7. Assessment Feedback

+- **TreeView:**
+  - The application displays a tree view (`JTree`) of assessment comments, providing a structured overview.
+  - Users can select a comment in the tree view to view details and make changes.

+- **Use This Grade:**
+  - Users can use the selected grade from the comments tree to update the code accordingly.

+### 8. Line Number Area Enhancements

+- **Color-coded Labels:**
+  - Line number labels are color-coded based on the comparison of comment counts, providing visual feedback.
+  - Labels can be red, blue, or green, indicating different states.

+### 9. Grade Insertion

+- **Insert Grade and Feedback:**
+  - Users can insert grades and feedback at specific positions in the code, improving the grading process.

 ## Getting Started